-481 A clear result, however, is that fluctuations of marine-terminating glaciers were consistently of a 482 higher magnitude (long-term range (1972-2013): 292.8 \pm 1.6 m yr-1) than land-terminating glaciers

-(range: $8.4 \pm 1.6 \text{ m yr}^{-1}$) throughout the study period (Fig. 9).
-This is because marine-terminating 483 484 glaciers are capable of large calving events followed by glacier advance and so there is an inherent variability/cyclicity associated with calving (Bassis & Jacobs 2013).
-The difference in magnitude of 485 glacier terminus position change was also evident among the different types of marine-terminating 486 487 glaciers.
-As perhaps expected, glaciers with a floating unconstrained (FU) tongue had a tendency to experience the largest variations in glacier terminus position through time (1972 to 2013 range: 916.7 488 \pm 1.6 m yr-1) (Fig. 8b).
-Glaciers with a floating constrained (FC) tongue experienced the second 489 highest degree of variation (range: $105.9 \pm 1.6 \text{ m yr}^{-1}$), and grounded (G) glaciers experienced the 490 least (range: $36.9 \pm 1.6 \text{ m yr}^{-1}$).
-This difference in behaviour is likely to be due to the fact that glaciers 491 492 that are floating and unconstrained by topography are more likely to experience major calving events 493 (Bassis & Jacobs 2013), perhaps associated with tidal variations and their greater sensitivity to the 494 buttressing effect of sea-ice (Miles et al., 2016b).
-These glaciers also tend to be larger and experience 495 higher velocities, and therefore would be more likely to advance rapidly after a major calving event than glaciers with a 'FC' or 'G' terminus.
-The glaciers in the 'FU' category were some of the largest 496 497 glaciers in the study area (maximum 65 km width) and the glaciers in the 'G' category were some of 498 the smallest (maximum 8 km width).
-However, even when we excluded the largest glaciers (> 15 km 499 width) (Fig. 8c), the results still showed that 'FU' glaciers experienced more variation than 'FC' 500 glaciers.
+A clear result, however, is that fluctuations of marineterminating glaciers were consistently of a higher magnitude $(long-term range (1972-2013): 292.8 \pm 1.6 \text{ m yr}^{-1})$ than landterminating glaciers (range: $8.4 \pm 1.6 \,\mathrm{m yr^{-1}}$) throughout the study period (Fig. 9).
+This is because marine-terminating glaciers are capable of large calving events followed by glacier advance, so there is an inherent variability/cyclicity associated with calving (Bassis & Jacobs 2013).
+The difference in magnitude of glacier terminus position change was also evident among the different types of marine-terminating glaciers.
+As perhaps expected, glaciers with an FU tongue had a tendency to experience the largest variations in glacier terminus position through time (1972-2013 range: 916.7±1.6 m yr-1) (Fig. 8b).
+Glaciers with an FC tongue experienced the second highest degree of variation (range: $105.9 \pm 1.6 \text{ m yr}^{-1}$) and G glaciers experienced the least (range: $36.9 \pm 1.6 \text{ m yr}^{-1}$).
+This difference in behaviour is probably because glaciers that are floating and unconstrained by topography are more likely to experience major calving events (Bassis & Jacobs 2013), perhaps associated with tidal variations and their greater sensitivity to the buttressing effect of sea ice (Miles et al. 2017).
+These glaciers also tend to be larger and experience higher velocities, and therefore would be more likely to advance rapidly after a major calving event than glaciers with an FC or G terminus.
+The glaciers in the FU category were some of the largest glaciers in the study area (maximum 65 km width) and the glaciers in the G category were some of the smallest (maximum 8 km width).
+However, even when we excluded the largest glaciers (>15 km width) (Fig. 8c), the results still showed that FU glaciers experienced more variation than FC glaciers.

-Very little research has been conducted on variations in the behaviour of different terminus types in Antarctica but a study conducted by Rau et al. (2004) in the Antarctic Peninsula noted that between 1986 and 2002, glaciers with completely or partially floating ice tongues exhibited the largest retreats in response to warming air temperatures compared with other marine- and land-terminating glacier types in the study area.
+Very little research has been conducted on variations in the behaviour of different terminus types in Antarctica but a study by Rau et al. (2004) in the Antarctic Peninsula noted that between 1986-2002, glaciers with completely or partially floating ice tongues exhibited the largest retreats in response to warming air temperatures compared with other marine- and land-terminating glacier types in the study area.
 Although not surprising, our data in Victoria Land, Oates Land and George V Land suggest that terminus type is important in controlling the magnitude of outlet glacier terminus position change.

-508 Major calving events (n=16) occurred on glaciers spread out across the study area and in all epochs.
-509 However, there was an unusually large number (n = 9) of major calving events that occurred in the 510 most recent epoch (2009-2013), and the majority of them (n = 6) were located in Oates Land, all on 511 glaciers with an 'FU' terminus.
-Despite the major calving events during this last epoch coinciding with higher than average mean summer temperatures in Oates Land, no evidence of meltwater pooling 512 on the surface of these individual glaciers was found in the imagery prior to this final epoch 513 514 suggesting that supraglacial melting was also not obviously an important driver of these calving events.
-They could have been triggered by an influx of warm ocean water to the region, but the 515 516 variable timing of these events and the fact that the majority of other glaciers in Oates Land were 517 exhibiting a slight advancing trend, suggests that they were not externally forced.
+Major calving events (n = 16) occurred on glaciers spread out across the study area and in all epochs.
+However, there was an unusually large number (n = 9) of major calving events that occurred in the most recent epoch (2009-13), and the majority of them (n = 6) were located in Oates Land, all on glaciers with an FU terminus.
+Despite the major calving events during this last epoch coinciding with higher than average mean summer temperatures in Oates Land, no evidence of meltwater pooling on the surface of these individual glaciers was found in the imagery prior to this final epoch suggesting that supraglacial melting was also not obviously an important driver of these calving events.
+They could have been triggered by an influx of warm ocean water to the region, but the variable timing of these events and the fact that the majority of other glaciers in Oates Land were exhibiting a slight advancing trend suggests that they were not externally forced.